therealblue24/ylang/README.md

 #endif
 ```
 There are more Preprocessors left out, but they litterly have the same funcionaly as they do in C.

+### File Extensions
+* *.y - Y Source File
+* *.h - Y Header File
+About Y Header Files, they are compatible with C Headers.
+But C Headers are Not
+compatible with Y Headers.